wuningxi/Timetrack/README.md

 ### 2. Export your calendar data

-Export the calendars you want to analyse in .ics format to `data/calendars/`.
+Export the calendars you want to analyse as .ics files to `data/calendars/`.
 How to export the .ics files depends on your calendar client, but here is an example for exporting calendars with the Mac calendar programme.

 ![How to export a calendar from Mac calendar app](data/screenshots/export_calendar.png?raw=true "Export calendar")

 ### 3. Add the Timetrack folder to the system path (on Mac)

 Edit `timetrack.sh` in a text editor, so that `TIMETRACKDIR` points to the location of your timetrack folder (e.g. /Users/nicole/code/Timetrack).
-Then, add the following line to your `~/.bash_profile` (replacing `/path/to/Timetrack/timetrack.sh` with the appropriate path), e.g.:
+Then, add the following line to your `~/.bash_profile` (replacing `/path/to/Timetrack/timetrack.sh` with the appropriate path, e.g. `/Users/nicole/code/Timetrack/timetrack.sh`):
 ```
-source /Users/nicole/code/Timetrack/timetrack.sh
+source /path/to/Timetrack/timetrack.sh
 ```
-This will give you access to `timetrack_multi_cal` and `timetrack_single_cal` anywhere in the command line.
+This will give you access to `timetrack_multi_cal` and `timetrack_single_cal` from anywhere in the command line.
 Now, reload `~/.bash_profile`:
 ```
 source ~/.bash_profile
 ```

 ### 3. Add the Timetrack folder to the system path (on Linux)

 Edit `timetrack.sh` in a text editor, so that `TIMETRACKDIR` points to the location of your timetrack folder (e.g. /Users/nicole/code/Timetrack).
-Then, add the following line to your `~/.bashrc` (replacing `/path/to/Timetrack/timetrack.sh` with the appropriate path), e.g.:
+Then, add the following line to your `~/.bashrc` (replacing `/path/to/Timetrack/timetrack.sh` with the appropriate path, e.g. `/Users/nicole/code/Timetrack/timetrack.sh`):
 ```
-source /Users/nicole/code/Timetrack/timetrack.sh
+source /path/to/Timetrack/timetrack.sh
 ```
-This will give you access to `timetrack_multi_cal` and `timetrack_single_cal` anywhere in the command line.
+This will give you access to `timetrack_multi_cal` and `timetrack_single_cal` from anywhere in the command line.
 Now, reload `~/.bashrc`:
 ```
 source ~/.bashrc
 ```